Puberty blocker: Bans in the United States

 As of July 2024, 26 states have enacted some form of ban on gender-affirming care for minors, but not all of these ban puberty blockers.
 Currently, only 18 of the 26 states have complete bans which are fully in effect.
 Six states have only partial bans and two are currently blocked from taking effect.
 While some states have banned all forms of medical transition, others have banned only specific types such as surgery.
 Six states have exceptions which allow minors who were already receiving gender affirming care prior to the ban to continue their treatments.
 Currently, all 26 states make exceptions for puberty blockers, hormones and surgery for cisgender and intersex children.
 Only one state, West Virginia, makes exceptions in cases of "severe dysphoria".
 There is also currently only one state, Missouri, that has a ban which is set to expire after a certain period of time.
 Nearly all states with restrictions include specific provisions with penalties for providers and 4 states include provisions directed at parents or guardians.
 An additional 4 states include laws/policies that impact school officials such as teachers and counselors, among others.

 In response to these bans, many Democrat-controlled states have gone in the opposite direction and enacted laws protecting access to gender affirming care for minors and adults.
 These laws, often called "shield" laws, often explicitly combine protections for gender-affirming care and abortion and cover a variety of protections including protecting both providers and patients from being punished, mandating insurance providers to cover the procedures and acting as "sanctuary states" that protect patients traveling to the state from other states that have banned such treatments among other things.
 As of June 2024, 16 states and the District of Columbia have enacted "shield" laws.

-The UK's Cass Review was cited in the Indiana legislation to ban puberty blockers.